IntelliJ IDEA 2025.3 Help

 Shared indexes

-IntelliJ IDEA can connect to a dedicated resource to download shared indexes for your JDK and build shared indexes for your project's code.
-Whenever IntelliJ IDEA needs to reindex your application, it will use the available shared indexes and will build local indexes for the rest of the project.
-Normally, this is faster than building local indexes for the entire application from scratch.
+IntelliJ IDEA can build and use shared indexes for your JDK and your project's code.
+Whenever the IDE needs to reanalyze your project, it will use the available shared indexes and build local indexes for the rest of the project.
+Usually, this is faster than analyzing the entire project locally from scratch.

 Shared indexes for JDKs